Three Lessons from My Husband’s Descent into Dementia

 If I suggested he had a problem or that he should seek medical help, I was met with a blank stare.
 If I suggested that it was in everyone’s best interest that he retire from intellectual life, the message fell on deaf ears.

-Persuasion, then, went nowhere.
+Persuasion, therefore, went nowhere.
 Physical force was out of the question.
 All the while feeling I was betraying my husband, I was reduced to sending messages of apology and explanation to friends, acquaintances and even strangers.

 So please don’t talk about those with dementia failing to face up to the condition.
 Please don’t get angry and try to get them to ‘accept reality.’
 This is something they are incapable of doing.